iCliniq Logo

 What Is Melanin?

 Melanin is the natural pigment of the skin, hair, and eye produced by the specialized group of cells called melanocytes.
 Melanocytes are the cells responsible for the production of melanin.
 Melanocytes are present in the basal layer of the epidermis called the stratum basale.
 Melanosomes are round membrane-bound organelles containing melanin.
-Increased melanin pigment causes the color of the skin and hair to become darker, and the decreased melanin pigment results in a lighter shade of the skin, hair, and eye.
+Increased melanin pigment causes the skin and hair to become darker, and the decreased melanin pigment results in a lighter shade of the skin, hair, and eyes.
 The amount of melanin pigment in an individual is also based on their genes.
 In addition, melanin protects the skin from harmful ultraviolet or UV rays.

 What Are the Types of Melanin?

-Melanin is classified into three types, eumelanin, pheomelanin, and neuromelanin.
+Melanin is classified into three types: eumelanin, pheomelanin, and neuromelanin.
 Eumelanin is subdivided into brown and black forms of melanin.
 Eumelanin and pheomelanin are produced in the stratum basale layer, called the superficial layer of the epidermis.
 The melanocytes produce eumelanin and pheomelanin.
 The dark color of the hair, skin, and eyes is due to the eumelanin, and the different mixes of black and brown forms of eumelanin cause the black hair, whereas the blonde hair is due to the brown eumelanin.
 Pheomelanin is responsible for the parts of the body that are pink in color, such as lips and nipples.
 An equal amount of pheomelanin and eumelanin causes red hair.
 Neuromelanin is found in the brain.

 What Are the Functions of Melanin?

 Melanin protects the skin from photodamage.
 It also protects the eyes, and melanin is distributed in the iris and choroid.
-Gray, blue and green eye colors are due to the various distributions of melanin, and the various types of melanin also determine hair color.
+Gray, blue, and green eye colors are due to the various distributions of melanin, and the various types of melanin also determine hair color.
 The functions of melanin are described in the following points.

 What Are the Disorders Associated With Melanin Pigment?